finfet/kestrel/README.md

     -v, --version   Print version information.
 ```

-## Algorithms
+## Security Design Overview

-The core of Kestrel is a Noise Protocol handshake that is used to encrypt a fresh 32 byte payload key.
-The algorithms used are X25519, ChaCha20-Poly1305, and SHA-256, and the X one way pattern.
+The application uses a standard combination of the Noise Protocol and a
+chunked file encryption scheme.

+The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a
+payload key that is then used for ChaCha20-Poly1305 file encryption.
+Files are
-A file is split into encrypted and authenticated chunks and encrypted with ChaCha20-Poly1305 using the payload key.
+split into encrypted and authenticated chunks.

-Password based encryption can also be used by deriving a key from a password using scrypt instead of using public keys.
+Users can also use a password instead of public keys.
+This password is used
+with scrypt to derive a symmetric key for file encryption.

+See more in the [security-notes](docs/security-notes.md)

 ## Security Warning